T1: Integrated Prognostics and Health Management Technologies for UAS Autonomy, Resilience and Safety

 University of Denver, Denver, CO, USA

-This Tutorial presents a comprehensive discussion of methods, approaches, techniques, coupled with tools and support technologies for improved unmanned aircraft systems operational integrity, resiliency and safety under severe/extreme external and internal disturbances.
+This Tutorial presents a comprehensive discussion of methods, approaches, techniques, coupled with tools and support technologies for improved unmanned aircraft systems operational integrity, autonomy, resiliency, and safety under severe/extreme external and internal disturbances.

 We currently witness an enormous proliferation of UAVs and their application to a variety of domains.
-Yet, significant challenges must be addressed and overcome if the aim is for the public, industry and government to accept and utilize such assets – concerns regarding resiliency, safety and security of flight are just sample challenges.
+Yet, significant challenges must be addressed and overcome if the aim is for the public, industry and government to accept and utilize such assets – concerns regarding autonomous functionality, resiliency, safety and security of flight are just sample challenges.
 UAVs place significant demands to human operators who are required to make informed decisions in (almost) hard real-time; UAS require significant computational resources for data and information processing.
+Moreover, autonomous functionality demands delegation of authority from the human operation to the machine, and this requires ability to evaluate and measure such autonomy.

 Topics to be Covered